 The UK mortgage market has taken a sharp hit since the conflict began.
 According to the Bank of England, the number of mortgage products available across the UK has plunged by around 1,500, although this pullback has been less severe than the product cull that followed the Truss minibudget.

-Industry expectations of lower rates by end of year have been tempered.
-A recent industry poll showed 38% of UK mortgage professionals now expect the Bank of England to hike rates twice this year, with 34% expecting one rate increase and just 20% anticipating no change.
+Nationwide, Virgin Money and NatWest have all raised fixed rates, while NatWest has also repriced remortgage products.
+Industry expectations of lower rates by end of year have been tempered — a recent industry poll showed 38% of UK mortgage professionals now expect the Bank of England to hike rates twice this year.

-What Does This Mean for the Housing Market?
+What Does This Mean for the UK Housing Market?

 Homebuilder sentiment is also weakening.
 Construction giant Berkeley Group announced it was pausing new land acquisitions and slowing investment because of the weaker housing market outlook, sending its shares to their lowest level in a decade.